afcarl/CoreNLP.lua/README.md

 If this happens on the Lua end and not on the Java end, please file an issue because this is likely a bug.

-If this happens on the Java end (eg. you see an exception in the Java server), this is most likely because your document's encoding is not acceptable.
+If this happens on the Java end (eg. you see an exception in the Java server), this is most likely because your document's encoding is not supported by CoreNLP.

 One way to handle this problem is to escape non-UTF8 characters in the document.
 You can do this via [Lua UTF-8](//github.com/starwing/luautf8), namely via